Dennis Cagara

-Dennis Mengoy Cagara (born 19 February 1985) is a Danish–Filipino retired professional footballer who played as a left back.
-He represented the Philippines at international level, having previously played for Denmark at various youth levels.
+Dennis Mengoy Cagara (born 19 February 1985) is a former professional footballer who played as a left back.
+Born in Denmark, and a former Danish youth international, he played for the Philippines national team.

 Early life

 Born in Glostrup to a Filipino father and Danish mother, Cagara started playing youth football at Brøndby IF.

 Club career

 Cagara turned professional in March 2001, as he signed a 2 1/2-year contract with Brøndby.
 In April 2002, Cagara was reportedly scouted by Ajax Amsterdam scout Leo Beenhakker, but was found playing too nervously.

 Cagara made his senior debut for Brøndby at age 17 years and 220 days on 10 October 2002, making him the youngest debutant of the Danish Superliga championship, and the fourth youngest debutant in Brøndby club history, Cagara played seven league games for the club in the 2002–03 Superliga season, and was a part of the Brøndby team which won the 2003 Danish Cup trophy.
 In July 2003, Cagara signed a pre-contract with German club Hertha BSC, starting on 1 January 2004.
 In the fall of 2003, Cagara suffered from hepatitis, and he only played one game for Brøndby in the 2003–04 season, against Dinamo Minsk in the 2003–04 UEFA Cup.

 At 18 years of age, Cagara moved abroad to play for Hertha in the winter transfer window of January 2004.
 He played the last eight games of the 2003–04 Bundesliga season for Hertha, and helped the club avoid relegation.
 In the 2004–05 season, Cagara played for Hertha's reserve team.
 In the summer 2005, Cagara was loaned out to Dynamo Dresden in the lower Second Bundesliga division.
 He spent the entire 2005–06 season at Dresden, playing 28 games and scoring two goals.

 He re-entered the Hertha first team squad for the 2006–07 Bundesliga season.
 His injury recovered slowly, and he did not play any games for Hertha during that season, as Malik Fathi became Hertha's starting left defender.
 Cagara expressed desire to rejoin Brøndby in November 2006, which Hertha denied in the short term.